For life-threatening emergencies such as severe bleeding, collapse, unconsciousness or severe chest pains telephone 999

 Emergencies are always given priority.
 Please have a pen and paper ready to take down any information given.

 If we have reached maximum capacity for routine daily appointments you will be asked to call back the following day but you feel you need to see a doctor as a matter of urgency, and cannot wait for a routine appointment, you will need to discuss your concerns with the (day-time-on-call) doctor.
-All children under 16 yrs with acute problems will be offered a same day consultation.
+All children under 16 yrs with an acute medical problem will be offered a same day consultation.

 Nurses & Health Care Support Workers

 Morning and afternoon appointments for Monday to Friday can be booked 4 weeks in advance.
 You will be asked by the receptionist the nature of your appointment in order to book the most appropriate clinic.
 You can also request a non-urgent appointment for a nurse or health care support worker via our email firstname.lastname@example.org

 If you are unable to keep an appointment then please cancel it.
 If you do not attend your appointment, you waste the doctors or nurses time, deny other patients the opportunity to see them and increase the overall waiting time for routine appointments.
-If you fail to attend 3 appointments you will be removed from our patient list and you will need to register with another GP practice.
+If you fail to attend 2 appointments a warning letter will be issued.
+A further DNA of an appointment may result in you being removed from our patient list and you will need to register with another GP practice.